Ophrah Shemesh

-Ophrah Shemesh (December 9, 1952) is an Israeli-American artist, best known for her intense, existentially themed oil and tempera paintings of women and men.
+Ophrah Shemesh (December 9, 1952) is an American artist, best known for her intense, existentially themed oil and tempera paintings of women and men.

 Early life and career

 Born in Haifa, Israel, to Albert Shemesh and Carmella-Daisy Levy.
 Albert was an important Lehi (Fighters for the Freedom of Israel) activist in Iraq, before the creation of the state of Israel.
 Shemesh studied at the Bezalel Academy of Arts and Design in Jerusalem (1972-1976).